ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 General-purpose LLMs (ChatGPT, Claude, Gemini).
 Best for de-identified writing tasks: note drafting from summaries, prior auth letters, patient education, admin writing.
 No HIPAA cover by default.
 No real-time visit capture.
 No EHR connection.

-Ambient documentation AI (Commure Scribe and similar).
+Ambient documentation AI.
 These tools listen to a live physician-patient conversation and produce a structured clinical note from the audio.
 The clinician does not type, paste, or prompt.
 HIPAA-compliant by design.
 EHR integration built in.
-These tolls solve the documentation burden clinicians face today.
+These tools solve the documentation burden clinicians face today.

 The practical split: use general ChatGPT for de-identified writing tasks.
 Use OpenEvidence for clinical questions.
 Use an ambient documentation tool for notes.